 We engage with partners across the board toward a fair and sustainable circular transition in line with major relevant frameworks like the German Circularity Act, the European Circular Economy Action Plan and the Sustainable Development Goals (SDGs).

 “If carried out properly, the Circular Economy can help address some the most acute challenges of our time – climate change, pollution, biodiversity loss, or resource depletion.
 No actor can become circular alone.
 To place circular solutions as an enabler for a better, fairer, and more inclusive society we need to collaborate and take a systemic approach.
 This is the guiding principle for us at the CSCP.”

 Cristina Fedato, Head of the Sustainable Infrastructure, Products and Services (SIPS) Team.

 #EUGreenDeal #farmtofork #regeneration #climatechange #biodiversity #foodwaste

 Current food systems are responsible for about one third of the global carbon emissions and part of the root cause to resource depletion, biodiversity loss as well as unfair practices in the value chain.
-Putting food systems on a clear sustainability path can be a powerful mechanism to mitigate climate change, protect and preserve biodiversity, and make healthy and sustainable diets available to everyone.
+Putting food systems on a clear sustainability path can be a powerful mechanism to mitigate climate change, achieve zero-pollution, protect and preserve biodiversity, and make healthy and sustainable diets available to everyone.
 In line with major frameworks, such as the EU Farm to Fork Strategy, we work with all actors in the food value chain on topics from reducing food waste, integrating consumer insights or anchoring sustainability across the whole food portfolio of companies.